 You can add custom post types to the WordPress admin using the free Toolset Types plugin.
 If you are comfortable writing PHP, you will be able to build custom templates using Types PHP API.
 You can display custom post types without writing PHP using the full Toolset package.
 We offer refunds for up to 30 days for Toolset, so you can try it, risk free.

 Go to Toolset -> Post Types and click Add New.

-At the top you should add your name and description, along with your slug and a description.
-The ‘slug’ field is what identifies the custom type inside WordPress.
+At the top, you should add your name, along with your slug and a description.
+The slug field is what identifies the custom type inside WordPress.
 It may only contain English letters, digits and underscores.
-The Plural and Singular names may contain any characters.
+The plural and singular names may contain any characters.

 - Plural name – Properties

 - Description – Properties that we have available to rent

 - Icon – An icon that matches your post type

 Once you enter the name and slug, you are ready to get started.
 You can click on Save Post Type.

 When you are happy with your settings click Save Post Type.